linhle199611/J-CAG/README.md

 You can also create a new plug-in and copy the source code into the new Python file.
 Sublime Text will automatically save the file in the appropriate location.
 Tools -> Developer -> New Plugin...

+Here is the complete description of J-CAG: https://scholarworks.sjsu.edu/etd_projects/1424/